icons8/lunacy-docs/docs/interface.md

 To collapse all branches in the object tree use the `Ctrl + ~` shortcut.

 <div class="callout callout--info">
     <p><strong>Tip:</strong> Some projects, such as design systems, can house hundreds of objects on a single page.
-To quickly locate the required object on the canvas, find it by typing its name in the search field, select it in the objects list and then press `Ctrl + 2` (Fit to selection).</p>
+To quickly locate the required object on the canvas, find it by typing its name in the search field, select it in the objects list and then press <code>Ctrl + 2</code> (Fit to selection).</p>
 </div>

 **Tip:** Some projects, such as design systems, can house hundreds of objects on a single page.
 To quickly locate the required object on the canvas, find it by typing its name in the search field, select it in the objects list and then press `Ctrl + 2` (Fit to selection).